Neil Slaven

 His album and box set compilations, sleeve and booklet notes have appeared on RCA, London, Westside, Sequel, Metro, Castle Communications, Boulevard Vintage, Indigo, Snapper, Proper and JSP.

-He has been a regular contributor to Blues & Rhythm magazine from the 1980s to the present day.
+He was a regular contributor to Blues & Rhythm magazine from the 1980s to the present day.

 He also wrote Electric Don Quixote, a biography of Frank Zappa in 2003.

-In more recent times he complied blues and R&B reissues for Jasmine Records and compiled and annotated a 35 CD John Mayall reissue box set The First Generation 1965-1974 in 2021.
+In more recent times he compiled blues and R&B reissues for Jasmine Records and compiled and annotated a 35 CD John Mayall reissue box set The First Generation 1965-1974 in 2021.

 List of articles in the library